EC-Nordbund/denomailer/README.md

 ## Deno SMTP mail client

-> This is a WIP fork of https://github.com/manyuanrong/deno-smtp to enable better mail sending!
+> This is a WIP fork of the (dead?) https://github.com/manyuanrong/deno-smtp to enable better mail sending!

 The following additional API are added / planed: